sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 To calculate the sum of these values, click ``Descriptives`` → ``Descriptive Statistics`` and move ``sq_resid`` and ``sq_total`` to the ``Variables`` box.
-You’ll then need to select ``Sum`` from the ``Statistics`` drop-down menu below.
+You will then need to select ``Sum`` from the ``Statistics`` drop-down menu below.
 The sum of ``sq_resid`` has a value of **1838.722**.
-This is a big number, however, that doesn’t mean very much.
+Thit is a big number, however, that does not mean very much.
 The sum of ``sq_total`` has a value of **9998.590**.
-Well, it’s a much (about five times) bigger number than the last one, so this does suggest that our regression model was making good predictions (that is, it has greatly reduced the residual error compared to the model that uses the mean as a single predictor).
-But it’s not very interpretable.
+Well, it is a much (about five times) bigger number than the last one, so this does suggest that our regression model was making good predictions (that is, it has greatly reduced the residual error compared to the model that uses the mean as a single predictor).
+But it is not very interpretable.

-To can fix this, we’d like to convert these two fairly meaningless numbers into one number.
-A nice, interpretable number, which for no particular reason we’ll call *R*\².
+To can fix this, we would like to convert these two fairly meaningless numbers into one number.
+A nice, interpretable number, which for no particular reason we will call *R*\².
 What we would like is for the value of *R*\² to be equal to 1 if the regression model makes no errors in predicting the data.
 In other words, if it turns out that the residual errors are zero.
 That is, if SS\ :sub:`res` = 0 then we expect *R*\² = 1.
 Similarly, if the model is completely useless, we would like *R*\² to be equal to 0.
 What do I mean by “useless”?
-Tempting as it is to demand that the regression model move out of the house, cut its hair and get a real job, I’m probably going to have to pick a more practical definition.
+Tempting as it is to demand that the regression model move out of the house, cut its hair and get a real job, I am probably going to have to pick a more practical definition.
 In this case, all I mean is that the residual sum of squares is no smaller than the total sum of squares, SS\ :sub:`res` = SS\ :sub:`tot`.
-Wait, why don’t we do exactly that?
+Wait, why do not we do exactly that?
 The formula that provides us with our *R*\² value is pretty simple to write down, and equally simple to calculate by hand:\ [#]_

 | *R*\² = 1 - (SS\ :sub:`res` / SS\ :sub:`tot`)